mpv-player/mpv/DOCS/man/options.rst

     Pass ``weave`` (or leave the option unset) to not attempt any deinterlacing. ``cuda`` should always be preferred unless the ``gpu`` vo is not being used or filters are required.

+    ``nvdec`` is a newer implementation of CUVID/CUDA decoding, which uses the FFmpeg decoders for file parsing.
+Experimental, is known not to correctly check whether decoding is supported by the hardware at all.
+Deinterlacing is not supported.
+Since this uses FFmpeg's codec parsers, it is expected that this generally causes fewer issues than ``cuda``.
+Requires ffmpeg-mpv.

     Most video filters will not work with hardware decoding as they are primarily implemented on the CPU.
 Some exceptions are ``vdpaupp``,